imixs/imixs-workflow/src/site/markdown/deployment/index.md

 # Deployment
-The Imixs-Workflow engine can be deployed in various ways depending on the kind of the application and server environment.
-As the Imixs-Workflow engine is based on Java EE, the components are typically deployed into a container (EJB or Web Container).
-The deployment descriptors can be used to configure various details and the behavior of the Imixs-Workflow engine.
-This concept gives the flexibility to setup the Imixs-Workflow engine individually for custom environments and infrastructure.
+The Imixs-Workflow engine can be deployed in various ways depending on the kind of your server environment.
+As Imixs-Workflow is based on Jakarta EE, the engine runs in a n EJB and Web Container.
+This concept gives you the flexibility to setup the Imixs-Workflow engine individually for custom applicatios and server infrastructure.

 Before you deploy the Imixs-Workflow engine into an application server, consider the following:

-  * Provide a database where the workflow data can be stored
+  * Provide a database where the workflow data will be stored
   * Configure a [security realm](./deployment/security.html) for granting access to different actors
-  * Design a workflow model using the [Imixs-BPMN](./modelling/index.html)
+  * Optional configure a OR-Mapper like [EclipseLink](https://www.eclipse.org/eclipselink/)

 ## Database
-The Imixs-Workflow engine stores the workflow model and its process instances into a database by using the Java Persistence API (JPA).
-Therefore a database pool need to be provided together with the container the Imixs-Workflow engine is deployed to.
-The configuration is done via the persistence.xml file.
-The persistence-unit name is
+The Imixs-Workflow engine stores its workflow data into a database.
+Therefore a database pool need to be provided before you deploy Imixs-Workflow into an application server.
+The connection between Imixs-Workflow and the database pool is established by the Java Persistence API (JPA).
+So there is no need to create ad database schema manually.

-	org.imixs.workflow.jpa

-See the following example file, which referes to a JNDI Database Pool named 'jdbc/workflow-db':
+See the following example of a persistence.xml:

 	<?xml version="1.0" encoding="UTF-8"?>